hafizc8/run-tracker-app/README.md

-# 💪 Zest Mobile – Fitness App
+# 💪 Fitness App

-Zest Mobile is a modern **fitness app** built with Flutter, designed to help users achieve their health and fitness goals in a structured and seamless way.
+Fitness Mobile is a modern **fitness app** built with Flutter, designed to help users achieve their health and fitness goals in a structured and seamless way.
 It offers features like activity tracking, and wellness guides — all wrapped in a responsive and clean UI/UX experience.

 ---